openstack-k8s-operators/ci-framework/USAGE.md

 * `cifmw_use_libvirt`: (Bool) toggle libvirt support
 * `cifmw_use_crc`: (Bool) toggle rhol/crc usage

+#### Words of caution
+If you want to output the content in another location than `~/ci-framework` (namely set the `cifmw_basedir` to some other location), you will have to update the `ansible.cfg`, updating the value of `roles_path` so that it includes this new location.

+We cannot do this change runtime unfortunately.

 ### Role level parameters
 Please refer to the README located within the various roles.